roman-milk/roman-milk.github.io/katies-devious-mind.md

  "Now turn around and thank cunt for properly punishing you by kneeling down and pleasuring her with your slutty tongue."

  Jackie dropped to the floor and crawled over to her nearly naked daughter and pulled down her shorts.
 Sarah bent at the waist to give her mother access to her dripping cunt.
 Jackie extended her tongue and lightly licked up and down Sarah's labia.
 Sarah moaned as her arousal started to climb and her clit hardened and started to protrude from its hood.
 Jackie slipped her tongue deep inside her folds and swallowed her nectar relishing the taste and wondering what was wrong with her.
 She then slid up to Sarah's exposed clit and sucked it into her mouth, rapidly running her tongue over the end.
 Sarah was now pushing back forcing her cunt onto her mother's face.
 Jackie sucked the clit between her teeth and bit down.
 The effect was immediate as Sarah screamed, "Please master let this lowly cunt cum!
 Oh God Please, Please, Please let me cum master."
-Report_Story #3